asyed9394/RideSharing_Data_Analysis/README.md

 #### 1. PyBer Ride share summary by ciry type:
 ![pyber_summary_by_city_type](Analysis/PyBer_summary_by_city_type.png)
-- WHile Urban communities has the higest percentage of ride counts and brings the highest percent of revenue , they have the lowest fare per ride and per driver.
+- While Urban communities have the higest percentage of ride counts and brings the highest percent of revenue , they have the lowest fare per ride and per driver.
 - Rural communities have the lowest contribbution for ride counts and driver counts, but they average fare per driver and per ride was the highest among all city types.

 #### 2. PyBer total fare by week by city type: